zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 ![inline original](images/spm-how-to-6.png)

+^Now that everything is ready, let's have a look at what this package is

 ---

 # The Package Structure

 [.code-highlight: all]
-^Once we execute the last command a bunch of files are created in the current directory, this is the complete structure.
-I'm going to highlight the main components here.

 [.code-highlight: 7-11]
 ^The `Tests` folder contains our test targets.

 [.code-highlight: 4-6]
-^The `Sources` folder contains our real targets.
+^The `Sources` folder contains our products targets.

 [.code-highlight: 5, 8]
+^Two default targets
-^Each target representation is a folder: all files within that folder belongs to that specific target, and every file can access to all other declarations within that folder.
+Each target representation is a folder: all files within that folder belongs to that specific target, and every file can access to all other declarations within that folder.
-^As you can see we have one target, hello, in our sources folder and one target, helloTests, in the test folders.

 [.code-highlight: 2]
 ^Lastly, we have the most important file, the `Package.swift` declaration.
 Let's look at that.